An Unexpected Warning

 P.S.
 Chudley Cannons won their game against Birmingham last week.
 I'm trying to convince Dad to take us, if Mum will allow it.
 Perhaps you can help me convince her when you get here.

-A bitter laugh escaped Harry, and he instantly screwed up his face at the sound of it.
-Shaking his head, he sat back on his heels and contemplated the flower beds before him.
-Clearly, after the night of dark dreaming he'd endured, it would take more than a few weeds to keep him occupied.
+Harry sat back on his heels and contemplated the flower beds before him.
+Clearly, he thought bitterly, it was going to take more than a few weeds to keep him occupied today.

 Perched like an awkward bird that had not yet learned to fly, Severus Snape sat in the very same tree that he had seen a young Harry chased up into by a dog during their Occlumency lessons the past year.

-Harry walked slowly as he left the Dursleys' house; he had no particular goal in mind, only to calm his mind before he returned again.
+Harry walked slowly as he left the Dursleys' house; he had no particular goal in mind, only to distract himself from the particularly dark train of thought his mind kept taking.
 As he walked along, he found his thoughts drifting to the coming year at Hogwarts.

 Harry never dreaded the start of term, even if homework and classes were not his favorite pastimes.
 He looked forward, every summer, to leaving the Dursleys and starting his life at what he considered his true home.
 Though his years were always filled with various tribulations, he found himself highly anticipating the arrival of September.
 Nothing could be worse than the summer of boredom and misery he had endured here.